CityOfNewYork/nyco-wp-boilerplate/README.md

     bin/git-push.sh {{ WP Engine install }} -m {{ Slack message (optional) }} -b {{ branch (optional) }} -f {{ true (optional) }}

-If you have git push permissions set up and [configured](#configuration) with Slack and Rollbar correctly, this will post a message to the team that a deployment is being made and when it is complete, push to the appropriate WP Engine installation, post a deployment to Rollbar.
+If you have git push permissions set up and [configured](#configuration) with Slack and Rollbar correctly, this will post a message to the team that a deployment is being made and when it is complete, push to the appropriate WP Engine installation, and post a deployment to Rollbar for tracking.
 Adding the `-f` flag will perform a forced git push.

 The `{{ WP Engine install }}` argument should be the same as the git remote repository for the WP Engine installation.
-Use
+Use ...

     git remote add {{ WP Engine install }} git@git.wpengine.com:production/{{ WP Engine install }}.git

+... when adding remotes.
 The Git Push service and adding remotes is also described in further detail in [WP Engine's Git Push tutorial](https://wpengine.com/git/).

 ### SSH